 Information About NAT

-This chapter provides an overview of how Network Address Translation (NAT) works on the adaptive security appliance.
+This chapter provides an overview of how Network Address Translation (NAT) works on the ASA 1000V.
 This chapter includes the following sections:

 •Why Use NAT?

 Note To start configuring NAT, see Chapter 12 "Configuring Network Object NAT," or Chapter 13 "Configuring Twice NAT."